-The Housing Authority of the City of Pittsburgh (HACP) is committed to building better communities and improving the lives of the families who reside in HACP housing.
-Throughout 2019, the HACP strove to provide its 20,000 customers with high quality, safe housing; while working to provide additional housing opportunities to the thousands of Pittsburgh families currently waiting to find suitable, affordable housing accommodations.
+During Fiscal Year FY 2021, the Housing Authority of the City of Pittsburgh (HACP) is still committed to building better communities and improving the lives of the families who reside in HACP housing.
+Throughout FY 2020, the HACP strove to provide its 20,000+ customers with high quality, safe housing; while working to provide additional housing opportunities to the thousands of Pittsburgh families currently waiting to find suitable, affordable housing accommodations.
+Affordable housing opportunities in the City of Pittsburgh is the standard versus the exception, the HACP is pursuing.

 The HACP has demonstrated a firm commitment to expanding our affordable housing portfolio to help meet the City of Pittsburgh's growing demand.
-This will be accomplished by developing hundreds of new units in locations throughout the city - including mixed-income developments in East End, the Hill District, and the North Side, as well as Scattered site housing located throughout the city limits.
+This goal will be accomplished by developing hundreds of new units in locations throughout the city - including mixed-income developments in East End, the Hill District, and the North Side, as well as Scattered Site housing located throughout the city limits.

 As Pittsburgh's renaissance continues, the HACP is taking measures to ensure that Pittsburgh's most vulnerable residents - our senior citizens, our disabled individuals and our low-income working families also are able to enjoy the benefits of our city's renaissance.
-These are just a few of the factors as to why it is essential to rebuild an adequate supply of affordable housing, and why the HACP is committed to creating a variety of new affordable homes.
+Even in the face of unprecedented realities to include, a pandemic, these are just a few of the factors as to why it is essential to rebuild an adequate supply of affordable housing, and why the HACP is committed to creating a variety of new affordable homes.

-In addition to our efforts to develop safe, affordable housing, the HACP is also poised to move forward with efforts to assist the 20,000 Pittsburgh residents who currently reside in an HACP home or receive support through our voucher program.
-The Family Self-Sufficiency (FSS) program and other HACP resident initiatives are not limited to the Low Income Public Housing (LIPH) program.
-The resident initiatives, programs and services through FSS are for both the LIPH and Housing Choice Voucher (HCV) residents and include, but are not limited to: case management, linkages to services, employment, education and training.
+In addition to our efforts to develop safe, affordable housing, the HACP is also poised to move forward with efforts to assist the 20,000+ Pittsburgh residents who currently reside in an HACP home or receive support through our Housing Choice Voucher (HCV) Program.
+The Family Self-Sufficiency (FSS) Program and other HACP resident initiatives are not limited to the Low-Income Public Housing (LIPH) Program.
+The resident initiatives, programs, and services through FSS are for both the LIPH and HCV residents and include, but are not limited to case management, linkages to services, employment, education and training.
 We provide our residents with the tools they need to become upwardly mobile and attain a higher quality of life.
 We provide training and employment opportunities to any HACP resident who is committed to achieving self-sufficiency.

-Residents continue to enroll in our Family Self-Sufficiency (FSS) Program - working hard every day to provide a better life for their families through participation in training programs designed to produce quality, sustainable employment opportunities.
-We are changing the face of affordable housing in communities like Sandstone Quarry (previously known as Allegheny Dwellings Phase I), Skyline Terrace and Larimer/ East Liberty Choice Neighborhoods.
+Residents continue to enroll in our FSS Program and are working hard and striving daily to provide a better life for their families through participation in training programs, designed to produce quality, sustainable employment opportunities.
+We are changing the face of affordable housing in communities to include Sandstone Quarry (previously known as Allegheny Dwellings Phase I), Skyline Terrace and Larimer/ East Liberty Choice Neighborhoods.
 More importantly, we are helping to change the lives of the residents who call these communities their home.